SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/AgentBind/README.md

 **Data for experiments with the DeepSEA architecture** https://drive.google.com/file/d/1UaaqgFlce9FSaBX2RoIz9pDaXacwQ3lW/view?usp=sharing

-If the datasets are not downloaded from obove mentioned links, then try to construct your own datasets with following instructions and command lines:
+If the datasets are not downloaded from above mentioned links, then try to construct your own datasets with following instructions and command lines:

 It is up to the user to choose between the `DanQ` or `DeepSea` architecture.
 Therefore, they should navigate to the directory and follow the instructions.